 Parsley, in particular, can be found fresh all year round regardless of where you reside.
 With a clean, bright flavor and a lettuce-like crunch, its green vibrancy stands out against the lightly colored hummus.

-Similarly, the red tomatoes, Brighton the salad, and give it a beautiful addition to that state and color.
 Instead of flat parsley, I chose curly leaf parsley for its texture and lettuce-like appearance.

 Likewise, the red onion adds not only another vibrant color but a relatively mild flavor.
 Additionally, fresh dill adds another level of freshness to the salad.